risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-cdc.md

 :::note

-Currently, RisingWave only supports materialized CDC sources with primary keys, and the data format must be Debezium JSON.
+Currently, RisingWave only supports materialized CDC sources with primary keys, and the data format must be Debezium JSON or Maxwell JSON.

 :::